Learn

 Sonar and FIPS

-All editions of the SonarQube server now run safely in your FIPS-enforced environment starting in 10.6, enhancing its role as a critical tool for secure software development.
+All editions of the SonarQube Server server now run safely in your FIPS-enforced environment starting in 10.6, enhancing its role as a critical tool for secure software development.

 Running in a FIPS-enforced environment means that the latest release ensures that all cryptographic algorithms used for encryption, decryption, and digital signatures comply with the stringent requirements set by the National Institute of Standards and Technology (NIST).

-This means that organizations using SonarQube can meet federal security standards, protecting sensitive information from unauthorized access and cyber threats in a FIPS-enforced environment.
+This means that organizations using SonarQube Server can meet federal security standards, protecting sensitive information from unauthorized access and cyber threats in a FIPS-enforced environment.